Headmaster’s Welcome

 Read MORE ABOUT david fABER

 David Faber took up his appointment as the tenth Headmaster of Summer Fields in September 2010.
-He is an old boy of the school, a former parent and had previously also served as a Governor for nine years.
-He teaches History, with particular expertise on the Second World War and the history of appeasement.
+He is an old boy of the school, a former parent and had previously served as a governor for nine years.

-David Faber stood down from Parliament at the 2001 election to pursue a career as a writer.
-His first book, Speaking for England, published by Simon & Schuster, is a tryptich biography of the Amery family – Leo Amery, a prominent imperialist politician between the wars and his two sons, John, who was hanged for treason at the end of the war and Julian (OS) who enjoyed a long career as a politician himself.
-In 2008 he published Munich, The 1938 Appeasement Crisis; it has also been published in the United States, again by Simon & Schuster, and translated into Czech.
-He continues to be an occasional lecturer and contributor to both broadcast and written media, in particular on the subject of Appeasement.
+He stood down from parliament at the 2001 election to pursue a career as a writer.
+His first book, Speaking For England, published by Simon & Schuster, is a tryptich biography of the Amery family – Leo Amery, a prominent imperialist politician between the wars and his two sons, John, who was hanged for treason at the end of the war and Julian (OS), who enjoyed a long career as a politician himself.
+In 2008 he published Munich, The 1938 Appeasement Crisis which has also been published in the United States.

-He is currently serving his fifth three-year term as a member of the main MCC Committee and is also Chairman of the club’s Arts and Library Committee.
-For many years he was a Trustee of two prominent addiction charities, the Rehabilitation of Addicted Prisoners Trust and Clouds, which, during his time as Chairman of Trustees, merged to become Action on Addiction.
+David has served multiple terms over the past twenty years as a member of the main MCC Committee, including as chairman of the club’s Arts and Library Committee; he is currently one of the club’s three trustees.
+For many years he was a trustee of two prominent addiction charities, the Rehabilitation of Addicted Prisoners Trust and Clouds, which, during his time as chair of trustees, merged to become Action on Addiction; they are now part of The Forward Trust.

 Cricket remains one of his principal hobbies, as is golf (he is a member of the Royal & Ancient) and Chelsea Football Club.
-He is married to Sophie and has two daughters and an Old Summerfieldian son.
+He is married to Sophie whose career has always been in marketing and communications, and has two daughters who have recently graduated and an Old Summerfieldian son who also works in the world of education.